DjangoGirls/organizer-manual/application_form/README.md

 * Click on `+ add question`.
 * Chose your event on the list.
 * Create the new content.
-* Don't forget to save your modifications by click on the `save` blue button on the right.
+* Don't forget to save your modifications by clicking on the `save` blue button on the right.

 It is also a good idea to ask about previous experience in fields like programming (any language), Python, CSS, HTML, Django, databases etc. With that information, you will be able to team up people based on their levels of experience.
 Also, ask your attendees what language they are comfortable with.
 Some of your coaches might only speak English so they will need to coach a group who is comfortable being taught in English, and even if there isn't a translation of your tutorial in your country's language available yet, you can at least make sure that the attendees feel comfortable by having a coach who speaks their language.